-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 2301 N. Akard Street, Suite 250

 This increasingly popular spot at The Union has made a name for itself — and its aesthetically pleasing rooftop bar — since opening in 2019.
-The breezy bar and lounge is open until midnight on weeknights and at 1 am on Fridays and Saturdays.
-Catch The Henry’s Happy Hour Mondays through Fridays from 4 pm to 6 pm.
+The breezy bar and lounge is open until 11 pm on weeknights and until midnight on Fridays and Saturdays.
+Catch The Henry’s Happy Hour (only on the rooftop) daily from 4 pm to 6 pm.

-The wine and beer lists are long at the Henry, but some unique cocktail options are the Thai Grapefruit Smash and Spicy Mango Habanero Margarita.
+The wine and beer lists are long at the Henry, but some unique cocktail options are the Thai Grapefruit Smash and Brazilian Limonada.

 RH Rooftop Restaurant Dallas